- Buyer personas are semi-fictional representations of your ideal customers.

 WHAT IS A BUYER PERSONA?

-Buyer personas are semi-fictional representations of your ideal customers based on common audience attributes.
+A buyer persona is a semi-fictional representation of an ideal customer based on common audience attributes.
 These may include pain points, needs, interests, demographic information, as well as many other factors.
 Each persona represents an audience segment, or group.

 The main difference between a buyer persona and an audience segment, then, is that buyer personas force you to think about your audience singularly.
 You think of each audience as an individual, not a vague group.
 And within each segment, you may have multiple personas.